Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Male vs Female

-While both male and female Siberian Black Mouth Curs can make great family pets, many owners find that their males are more dependent than their females.
-The boys like to stick together in a tight pack, whereas the gals might stray away and stick to their own devices.
+While male and female Siberian Black Mouth Curs can make great family pets, many owners find that males are more dependent than females.
+The boys like to stick together in a tight pack, whereas the gals are more independent.
 Female Siberian Black Mouth Curs also seem to mature quicker, and they’re said to be easier to house train.
 Both male and female Siberian Black Mouth Curs are active, fun-loving, and active.

 Divider 3